How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

 for the deleterious allele (and with corresponding initial conditions).
 This is in line with notation used in a majority of the probabilistic literature concerning the classical F-KPP equation (see e.g.\ \cite{H99}, \cite{McK75} or \cite{B83}).

 As mentioned above, a powerful approach to analyze solutions to the above system is via its dual Markov process (see e.g.\ \cite{S88} and \cite{AT00} for the method of duality in spatial population models).
-Indeed, the dual process of the (transformed) F-KPP equation is given by {\em branching Brownian motion} (BBM; this link was pointed out by \cite{McK75} and heavily exploited in \cite{B78}, but is also already present in \cite{S64} and \cite{INW68a,INW68b, INW69}).
+Indeed, the dual process of the (transformed) F-KPP equation \eqref{eq:F-KPP} is given by {\em branching Brownian motion} (BBM); this link was pointed out by \cite{McK75} and heavily exploited in \cite{B78}, but is already present in the more general framework of \cite{S64} and \cite{INW68a,INW68b, INW69}.
 Branching Brownian motion and its generalizations have been a central object of study in modern probability theory and statistical physics for several decades, see e.g.\ \cite{B15} for an overview.

-For the coupled two-type system including dormancy, a similar duality has recently been established in \cite{BHN19}, where the dual is now given by so-called {\em on/off branching Brownian motion} (o/oBBM).
-This dual is again a branching Markov process, denoted by $M=(M_t)_{t \geq 0}$, formally taking values in the space
+For the coupled two-type system including dormancy \eqref{eq:F-KPP:with_seed_bank}, the dual process (introduced in \cite{BHN19}) is given by so-called {\em on/off branching Brownian motion} (on/off BBM).
+This dual is again a branching Markov process (in the sense of \cite{INW68a,INW68b, INW69}), denoted by $M=(M_t)_{t \geq 0}$, formally taking values in the space